Biography of D.H. Lawrence

 Beauvale Board School.
 Then won a scholarship to Nottingham High School.
 University College, Nottingham.

-1898: Went to Nottingham to attend High School.
+1898: Lawrence goes to Nottingham to attend High School.

-1901: Left school to become a junior clerk at Haywoods Surgical Appliance factory.
-He was bullied by the factory girls and then contracted pneumonia so had to leave.
-He went to Hagg’s Farm whilst he was recovering and was introduced to literature by the daughter Jessie Chambers.
+1901: He leaves school to become a junior clerk at Haywoods Surgical Appliance factory.
+He was bullied by the factory girls and then contracts pneumonia so had to leave.
+He goes to Hagg’s Farm whilst he is recovering and is introduced to literature by the daughter, Jessie Chambers.

 1902: D.H.
-Lawrence became a teacher at the British School in Eastwood.
+Lawrence becomes a teacher at the British School in Eastwood.

-1904: Wrote his first poems at the age of nineteen many of which tried to follow the style of William Wordsworth.
+1904: He writes his first poems at the age of nineteen many of which tried to follow the style of William Wordsworth.

-1906: D.H.
-Lawrence went on to University College Nottingham to become a student.
+1906: Lawrence goes up to University College Nottingham to become a student.

-1907: Won a short story competition organised by the Nottingham Guardian newspaper.
-Started writing the novel that was to become “The White Peacock”.
+1907: He wins a short story competition organised by the Nottingham Guardian newspaper.
+He starts writing the novel that was to become “The White Peacock”.

-1908: Newly qualified as a teacher he went to London and taught in the Davidson Road School in Croydon.
+1908: Newly qualified as a teacher he goesto London and teaches in the Davidson Road school in Croydon.

 1909: First publication of some of Lawrence’s poems in the Journal “The English Review”.